 Instead: Book a table at one of the tower’s restaurants

 Few things can put a dampener on a romantic break in Paris than having to queue for eons to scale the Eiffel Tower.
 Avoid that by booking dinner at one of the Iron Lady’s esteemed eateries.
 Not only will you skip the line for the public viewing platforms, you’ll also enjoy a delicious and intimate meal while the City of Light sparkles below.
-The more wallet-friendly option is 58 Tour Eiffel, a first-floor brasserie 58 metres up that serves classic cuisine.
-Expect dishes such as cod steak and seasonal vegetables cooked in a shellfish bouillon.
+The more wallet-friendly option is 58 Tour Eiffel, a first-floor brasserie 58 metres up that serves classic cuisine with a modern twist: think cod croquettes with aubergine caviar.
 On the second floor, 125 metres up, Le Jules Verne is the splash-out choice – a chic Michelin-starred affair that’s part of Alain Ducasse’s empire.
-Its inventive wine-paired tasting menus boast the likes of preserved duck foie gras, pan-seared sea scallops, ox cheek and artisan desserts.
 The restaurant’s much-coveted window-view tables are awarded on a first-booked, first-served basis, with reservations opening three months in advance.
 To guarantee one, plump for the Dinner Gift Box, which includes chocolate, Champagne and other goodies.

 Avoid: Hiking the Inca Trail

 Instead: Take a boutique train trip